sreethi0912/complaint_classifier/README.md

 # 🤖 AI Complaint Classifier

-A Machine Learning-powered web application that analyzes customer complaints and automatically predicts complaint categories, confidence scores, urgency levels, and relevant keywords.
-The system also generates automated responses to support customer service operations.
+A Machine Learning-powered web application that analyzes customer complaints and automatically predicts the complaint category, confidence score, urgency level, and relevant keywords.
+The system also generates automated responses to assist customer support teams.

 ## 🚀 Features